East Downtown Houston: Venues

 Shell Energy Stadium is home for the Houston Dynamo and the Texas Southern University football team, which is on a tract of land bordered by Texas, Walker, Emancipation and Hutchins in East Downtown.
 BBVA Compass is the first soccer-specific stadium in MLS to be located in a Downtown area.
 The stadium seats 22,039 and besides hosting soccer and football events will hold other events such as concerts and boxing matches.

 Cityscape

 It is located southwest of the Second Ward.

 Helen Anders of the Austin American-Statesman said that EaDo "looks like an art installation, with the steamshiplike George R. Brown Convention Center as a backdrop, skyscrapers lurking in the background and angular new condos set against low-slung warehouses, some of them still in use for industrial storage."

 Historically many of the Hispanic residents lived in small houses.
-The opening of the BBVA Compass Park and Minute Maid Park encouraged development of EaDo, and by 2015 many of the older houses were being replaced by townhouses with wealthier occupants.
+The opening of the BBVA Compass Park and Daikin Park encouraged development of EaDo, and by 2015 many of the older houses were being replaced by townhouses with wealthier occupants.